sigedu-org/website/_pages/home.md

 <h2>News</h2>

+**November 4, 2019**.
+The proposal submission deadline for the [9th Writing Analytics Conference](/blog/guest/9th-wac-announcement) has been extended to November 15, 2019.
+Consider submitting!
+It's a great opportunity to meet and interact with writing researchers!
+{: .notice--info}

-**November 1, 2020**.
+**November 1, 2019**.
 The [15th BEA workshop](/bea/current) has been accepted and will be co-located with ACL 2020 in Seattle, Washington, USA!
 The submission deadline for BEA15 is Monday, April 6th, 2020 and the workshop will be on either Thursday, July 9 or Friday, 10, 2020 (TBD).
 We hope to see you there!
 {: .notice--info}

 **August 8, 2019**.
 The Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Application (BEA14) are now available [online](https://www.aclweb.org/anthology/volumes/W19-44/).